Sonnet 450

 Love to always be.

-Let us walk now by the river
+Let us walk down by the river

 Marking there an endless ledger

-Other lovers and whomever
+Other lovers and whomever—

 None cared much as we.